brightway-lca/ecoinvent_interface/README.md

 >>> ['cutoff', 'consequential', 'apos']
 ```

 The ecoinvent API uses a short and long form of the system model names; you can get the longer names by passing `translate=False`.
-You can use either form in all `EcoinventInterface` methods.
+You can use either form in all `EcoinventRelease` methods.

 ```python
 ei.list_system_models('3.7.1', translate=False)